KinDR007/Victron-MPPT-ve.direct-to-MQTT/README.md

 >
 > Be aware of 5V vs 3V!
 >
-> MPPTs deliver 5V RX signals, therefore you need a voltage divider for MCU's TX pins.
+> MPPTs deliver 5V TX signals, therefore you need a voltage divider or level shipfter for MCU's RX pins.
 >
 > Check Victron's manuals if you are in doubt.